keystonejs/keystone-classic/README.md

-This is a fork of KeystoneJS meant for a Mindwave private project.
+This is a fork of KeystoneJS meant for a private project.
 It might work for you.
 It might not.

 Here's the changes implemented: